2026 Report

 Current Distribution

-Female founders show strong representation in certain sectors while remaining underrepresented in others, according to World Economic Forum analysis 11:
+Female founders show strong representation in certain sectors according to World Economic Forum analysis11:

 1. Consumer & Retail: 28% of female founder activity